genome/sciclone/README.md

 - Requires host system to have imagemagick installed before it can produce animated gif output of 3d plots.

 - Input formats described in the documentation (see ?sciClone)

+## Test Data
+To run a small suite of tests that demonstrate the capabilities of sciClone and verify that it is installed correctly, see the tests directory (specifically the shortTest.R file).

 ## Reference
 Manuscript currently in preparation: